-Miramar, FL — Two innocent civilians were gunned down on Thursday in a tragedy that unfolded in Miramar, Florida.
+Miramar, FL — Two innocent civilians were gunned down in a tragedy that unfolded in Miramar, Florida.
 Family and friends are now grieving the loss of a UPS driver killed after being taken hostage by armed robbers.
 An innocent bystander who just happened to be driving down the highway was also killed in the crossfire as responding cops hid behind the vehicles of bystanders, using them as human shields.

 The deadly incident began as an armed robbery Thursday afternoon at a Regent Jewelers in Coral Gables.
 When the thugs escaped the robbery, they hijacked a UPS truck as the driver was making deliveries.
 The two suspects also reportedly stole a U-Haul truck before carjacking the UPS truck, but the chase tragically ended in the UPS truck.